AdobeDocs/analytics.en/help/analyze/report-builder/setup/invoke-arb-excel-function.md

 ![](assets/assign_macro.png)

-## Passing parameters to Report Builder functions via format control {#section_ECCA1F4990D244619DFD79138064CEF0}
+## Pass parameters to Report Builder functions via format control {#section_ECCA1F4990D244619DFD79138064CEF0}

 The two functions that take a parameter can be used with Format Control, but only via the Alt Text field: